PaddlePaddle/Paddle/benchmark/cluster/vgg16/README.md

 *The performance gap between Fuild and v2 comes from the network interference.*

-## Steps to run the performance test
+## Steps to Run the Performance Test

 1. You must re-compile PaddlePaddle and enable `-DWITH_DISTRIBUTE` to build PaddlePaddle with distributed support.
 1. When the build finishes, copy the output `whl` package located under `build/python/dist` to current directory.